artviks/artviks/README.md

 ---

-My name is Arturs Viksne and I'm a software developer working mostly with PHP, MySQL, Laravel and working/learning at Codelex.
+My name is Arturs Viksne and I'm a software developer working in web development.

-I'm currently acquiring a deeper knowledge of JS and CSS to become a full-stack developer.
+Independent, well-organized and detail-oriented personality that is always trying to create high quality and easily mainatainable code.

 You can find me on [LinkedIn](https://www.linkedin.com/in/arturs-viksne/).

-## 🚀 Latest Projects
+## 🚀 Projects

 [CurrencyConverter](https://github.com/artviks/CurrencyConverter)